orb-lang/helm/doc/md/design/dramatis-personae.md

 ### Valiant

-Valiant is our old friend `eval`\.
+  [Valiant](@br:session/valiant) is our old friend `eval`\.
 He lives in his own project, because we need him to run sessions from the command line as well\.

 Valiant is invoked by `modeS:eval()`, usually in response to the user hitting the return key\.
 Valiant evaluates the current text buffer, and returns any results of the calculation, which Modeselektor dutifully hands to the Historian for bookkeeping\.

+This isn't a place to define everything an actor does, we have the modules for that; this suffices as an introduction\.